the-ahuja-lab/ChemicalDice/Readme.md

 # Point reticulate to your Conda environment (replace 'my_rdkit_env' with your environment name)
 use_condaenv("my_rdkit_env", required = TRUE)

+#py_require tells reticulate your R session needs RDKit, checks for it, and if missing, auto‑creates a temporary Python environment to install it so your code runs seamlessly.
+py_require("rdkit")

 # Alternatively, point to a specific Python executable
 # use_python("/path/to/your/python", required = TRUE)

 # Import RDKit
 rdkit <- import("rdkit.Chem", convert = TRUE)